mautic/developer-documentation-new/docs/plugins/mvc.rst

 Outputting slot content
 -----------------------

-To output the slot content, use ``output()``.
-This is typically used in parent templates where you want to inject content from a sub-template.
+The ``output()`` method renders slot content.
+It allows parent templates to pull in and display content from sub-templates.

 .. code-block:: php